bcage29/docs/docs/BotSSO.md

-# Messaging Extension Flow
+# Messaging Extension with SSO Authentication Calls Detailed

+This documents the Single Sign On process for a Teams Messaging Extension.
+From the compose box click on the ... and find your Teams app and click on it.
+This will initiate an `Invoke` call to your bot.

-1. Post request received in controller
+Post request received in controller

-Request has a Bearer Token in the Header
+The request has a `Bearer Token` in the header which is an Open ID token:

-The token is an OpenID token
 ```json
 {
   "alg": "RS256",